ihebBenSalem/TDC_CTF_Platform-1/README.md

-# TDC CTF platform 2015
+# About the TDC CTF platform 2015
-I have developed a CTF platform based on PHP,Bootstrap,Jquery,Mysql,CSS,javascript{Angular JS 1%}.
-#Background of the platform
 this is just a summer project ,built from scratch the project made under the TDC(Tunisian Developers Community) this is just the Vesion 1 we are looking 4 V2 coded with AngularJS. u can try the demo from http://ctftn.olympe.in all the flags are test
-#Features

 #Installation of the platform